Skip to content

 Why Does Sperm Count Matter in Men's Sexual Health?

-• Physical Health: Issues like hormonal imbalances, infections, or varicocele (enlarged scrotal veins) can directly lower sperm count.
+• Physical Health: Hormonal imbalances, past infections, or varicocele (enlarged veins around the testicle) can lower sperm count.

-• Mental & Emotional Health: Difficulty conceiving may cause stress, anxiety, guilt, or relationship tension for men and their partners.
+• Mental & Emotional Health: Difficulty conceiving can cause stress, guilt, anxiety, and impact self-esteem.

 How Is Sperm Count Typically Measured or Tested?